oscar223Po/spotify-analog/README.md

 # 🎧 Spotify Clone — Personal Portfolio Website

-Spotify Clone — a modern, fully responsive music web application.
+Spotify Clone — a modern music web application.
 It delivers an immersive listening experience where every beat, lyric, and player element is synchronized in real time.
-Users can explore tracks, create custom playlists, and enjoy seamless audio playback through an elegant, developer-crafted interface.
+Users can explore tracks, search with filter, create custom playlists, and enjoy seamless audio playback through an elegant, developer-crafted interface.
 Designed for smooth performance, scalability, and a clean user experience — this project reflects the power of modern front-end engineering.

 ---